SubbalakshmiC/CCNA-1/ccnaDan.md

 	* AHHHHHHH OK

 ##### Network
+	* Network to network connectivity
+	* mainly deals with addressing
+	* get the data from your computer on the network that you are on to the network that you want to get the data to
+		* get the data from one logical address to another
 ##### data link
+	* Device to device connectivity
+	* MAC addresses
+	* physical addressing
+	* to access by MAC you need to be on the same local network (on a switch)
+		* ARP will take ip and convert to MAC
 ##### physical
+	* the actual cable
+	* copper vs fibre vs wireless
+	* take the data and represent it in on and off signals
+		* copper = elestric signal high (+5v) -> 1
+		* fibre = light on for x microseconds

 When you send information the data goes down the stack on your machine side, then at its destination it goes back up the stack.